 Conditional Acoustic Neuromodulation, structured through the Tinnibrain® app to support the person with tinnitus, is an innovative sound therapy based on the latest knowledge of brain plasticity and conditioned listening.
 The goal of Conditional Acoustic Neuromodulation is to train the brain through external acoustic signals for therapeutic purposes.
 Daily sound training (Auditory Brain Training) exploits cortical plasticity in order to reduce the impact of tinnitus and neural activity related to the auditory system and from the auditory system to the limbic and autonomic systems.
 Consequently, the strength of tinnitus and the related symptoms decrease.

 It is an innovative path of daily sound exercises to support tinnitus, which allow the user who listens to them to divert attention from the symptom and develop selective attention towards other sounds.
-The APP is inspired by Conditional Acoustic Neuromodulation (CAN), an innovative form of sound therapy based on the most recent knowledge of brain plasticity and conditioned listening.
+The APP is inspired by Conditional Acoustic Neuromodulation (CAN), an innovative form of sound therapy based on the latest knowledge of brain plasticity and conditioned listening.
 The goal of CAN is to train the brain against external acoustic signals for therapeutic purposes.
-If the frequency of these signals is similar, but not superimposable to that of tinnitus, the trained cerebral cortex competes with the areas stimulated by the constant presence of tinnitus by subtracting the pathological synaptic substrate to it.
+If the frequency of these signals is similar, but not superimposable to that of tinnitus, the trained cerebral cortex competes with the areas stimulated by the constant presence of tinnitus, subtracting the pathological synaptic substrate from it.

 Before using Tinnibrain®, a specialist visit must be carried out to identify the cause of the onset of tinnitus.
 If the symptom cannot be treated through drugs, surgery or anything else (e.g. use of hearing aids or cochlear implant) then Tinnibrain® can be used.
 It is indispensable not to have hearing impairments for which the use of hearing aids is required.
 Since Tinnibrain® is a personalized course, it is mandatory to perform a tinnitometry (indicates the frequency of your tinnitus) before accessing the app.

-The 160-day rehabilitation program includes: daily active listening exercises (the cornerstone of the therapy) specially prepared according to the frequency of tinnitus, lasting about 15 minutes and sound melodies lasting 60 minutes, which include sounds of the reworked nature with ability to interfere with tinnitus, produce inhibitory effects, promote relaxation and night rest.
-Last but not least, the app is completed by 160 sentences - one per day - which summarize definitions, concepts, opinions, beliefs, references, explanations, clarifications and descriptions of the tinnitus universe.
-The act is necessary for a better understanding of the symptom, of the causes that can cause it, of the effects related to it, of the possible therapeutic strategies and is aimed at achieving the therapeutic goal.
+The 160-day support program includes: daily active listening exercises specially prepared based on the frequency of the tinnitus, lasting about 15 minutes and sound melodies lasting 60 minutes, which include sounds of nature reworked with the ability to interfere with tinnitus, produce inhibitory effects, promote relaxation and night rest.
+Last but not least, 160 sentences complete the app - one a day - which summarize definitions, concepts, opinions, beliefs, references, explanations, clarifications and descriptions of the tinnitus universe.
+The act is necessary for the purpose of a better understanding of the symptom, of the causes that can cause it, of the effects related to it.

 The sound exercises lasting 15 minutes can be carried out at any time of the day preferably with headphones and at a comfortable audible volume.
 The sounds of nature lasting 60 minutes delivered through Tinnibrain® can be heard at any time of the day, even several times, and at night without masking the tinnitus.
 It is advisable to listen to the sound melodies especially in the quietest moments of the day or when the tinnitus is annoying.
 They can be heard on headphones or through any device.
 During the night the "sound" pillow can be used.
 A simple cushion inside which there are two small speakers equipped with a plug for connection to a sound source (for example smartphone) with the choice of the sound of nature at one's discretion.

 The sound exercises must be carried out with a volume that is not high but such as to perceive the sounds and in comfortable audibility (the volume must not cause discomfort!).
 It is expressly indicated to listen to the sound tracks at the minimum volume useful for hearing the sounds.

-Along with specific sound exercises, the Conditional Acoustic Neuromodulation also provides the delivery of sounds of nature (e.g. rain, sea waves, wind, stream etc.).
-These sounds with "relaxing" characteristics must be used to restore calm, rest, reinforce the process of "inattention" to tinnitus and consolidate plastic activity.
-Listening to the sounds of nature must take place with a volume set at the "mixing point" or, of equal intensity to your tinnitus or just below.
+Along with specific sound exercises, the APP also provides the delivery of nature sounds (eg rain, sea waves, wind, stream, etc.).
+These sounds with "relaxing" characteristics must be used to regain calm, rest, reinforce the process of "inattention" to tinnitus.
+Listening to the sounds of nature must take place with a volume adjusted to the "mixing point", that is, of the same intensity as your tinnitus or just below.
 Sounds must not mask tinnitus!
 It is expressly recommended to listen to sounds in comfortable audibility.

-The Conditional Acoustic Neuromodulation specifies that sounds and music, in order to be effective on the symptom, must be created "tailored" for the individual person.
-These sounds have precise and subjective physioacoustic characteristics to which certain rehabilitative values are associated.
-That's why the sound exercises are designed on the basis of tinnitus.
-The plasticity process is not, however, long-lasting.
-In fact, the number of synapses and branches decreases after a time interval between 6 months and one year after the interruption of the exercise.
+Conditional Acoustic Neuromodulation specifies that sounds and music, to be effective on the symptom, must be created "tailor-made" for the individual person.
+These sounds have precise and subjective physioacoustic characteristics.
+That is why the supporting sound exercises are arranged on the basis of tinnitus.
+According to the CAN, the plasticity process is not, however, lasting over time, so much so that it can decrease after an interval of between 6 months and a year from the interruption of the exercise.
 For this reason, it is advisable to listen to the sound melodies (sounds of nature), if the tinnitus persists, even after the end of the 160-day training.

-Numerous studies have highlighted the dual psychotherapeutic effect of music on a physical and psychic level.
-The sounds of nature have relaxing, relaxing and distracting characteristics and contribute to reinforce the process of "inattention" to tinnitus determined by the Acoustic Neuromodulation Conditioned through sound exercises.
-The sound of the waves of the sea, the wind in the trees, that of a stream, the singing of birds in the woods determines mental calm and predisposes the body to a state of rest and relaxation.
+Numerous studies have highlighted the double psychotherapeutic effect of music on a physical and psychic level.
+The sounds of nature have relaxing, soothing and distracting characteristics and help to reinforce the process of "inattention" to tinnitus, carried out through sound exercises.
+The sound of the waves of the sea, of the wind in the trees, that of a stream, the song of birds in the woods determines mental calm and predisposes the body to a state of rest and relaxation.